taidg/muzzle/README.md

 # muzzle
 A command line data encryption tool designed for easy use with data compression tools.

+muzzle uses AES encryption in GCM Block Mode to provide authenticated encryption of data.

 ## Building
 Run make.